awemorris/PlayfieldEngine/README.md

 ---

-## What's PicoPico Script?
+## What's PicoPicoScript?

 _"If a game engine could run anywhere, how would the world change?"_

-`PicoPico Script` was born from this single question.
+`PicoPicoScript` was born from this single question.

-`PicoPico Script` is a lightweight and flexible game engine written in C89, designed to support creators across desktop, mobile, and console platforms.
+`PicoPicoScript` is a lightweight and flexible game engine written in C89, designed to support creators across desktop, mobile, and console platforms.

 It runs smoothly even on older or low-spec machines — if you have a computer, there's a place for you to create.

-And if you're using something more powerful, like a modern MacBook or a powerful gaming PC, `PicoPico Script` adapts to draw out the full capabilities of your device.
+And if you're using something more powerful, like a modern MacBook or a powerful gaming PC, `PicoPicoScript` adapts to draw out the full capabilities of your device.

-You don't need the latest or most expensive hardware. `PicoPico Script` helps you go beyond your environment.
+You don't need the latest or most expensive hardware. `PicoPicoScript` helps you go beyond your environment.
 It's a helpful companion for creators everywhere — especially in places with fewer resources.